 Whether the personal representative properly sent the notice, the burden of proof is on the creditor to prove its position.

 The creditor not knowing the death of the person occurred is not a valid counterargument in Tennessee court.

 If Your Claim is Denied

-If the claim is not approved, it’s important to know that the executor does not have final say in the matter.
-The creditor can request a hearing in probate court to determine if he/she has a right to the estate.
+If the claim is not approved, it’s important to know that the executor does not have the final say in the matter.
+The creditor can request a hearing in probate court to determine if he or she has a right to the estate.
 Remember, estate administrators have a duty to prioritize claims against the estate.
-That means expenses such as taxes, funeral costs, and operation expenses are usually paid first.
+That means expenses such as taxes, funeral costs, and operating expenses are usually paid first.
 If the remaining funds are insufficient in paying any other claims, creditors can receive a portion of the payment owed on a prorated basis and a liquidation of the estate’s assets will be ordered by the probate court to pay the claim.

 How Our Nashville Estate Litigation Lawyers Can Help